cpske/ISP/introduction/index.md

 * Python 3.8 or newer
 * Good text editor (something better than Notepad).
 IDE is OK, but slow for editing a single file.
   - Good editors: Atom, Notepad++, Sublime, VS Code (a bit slow), TextMate (for Mac)
-* Git command line client.
+* Git command line client
   - The Git tool included in IDEs is useful, but you still need the command line `git` and know how to use it!

 ### Why a Team Software Project?

-A big challenge in creating software is working effectively as a team.
+A challenge in creating software is working effectively as a team.
-Many of the skills we study in ISP involve other people, and are intended to improve team work.
+Many skills we study in ISP involve other people, and are intended to improve team work.

 Hence, we need a *team* project to practice both individual and project-related skills.